movestore/Point-Cluster-Detection/README.md

 centr.long:				longitude of most central positon in cluster (minimum average distance to all other locations)

 centr.lat:				latitutde of most central position in cluster (minimum average distance to all other locations)

+maxuse.long:			longitude of maximum used positon in cluster (most locations if rounded to 4 decimals)

+maxuse.lat:				latitutde of maximum used position in cluster (most locations if rounded to 4 decimals)

 timestamp.start:		time of first location in cluster (UTC, format=YYYY-MM-DD HH:MM:SS)

 timestamp.end:			time of last location in cluster (UTC, format=YYYY-MM-DD HH:MM:SS)

 timestamp.start.local:	local timestamp of first location in cluster (format=YYYY-MM-DD HH:MM:SS)

 timestamp.end.local:	local timestamp of last location in cluster (format=YYYY-MM-DD HH:MM:SS)

 local.timezone:			name of local timezone (incl. closest large city)